rstacruz/til-2020/posts/2015/factory_girl_with_custom_factories.md

 ---
 date: '2015-11-28'
-title: Using factory_girl with custom factories
+title: Using factory_bot with custom factories
 tags: [Ruby]
 description: Do you use an actual factory pattern in Rails?
-Set up factory_girl to use this factory.
+Set up factory_bot to use this factory.
 ---

-[Factory Girl](https://github.com/thoughtbot/factory_girl) is great when creating 'presets' of ActiveRecord models.
+[Factory Bot](https://github.com/thoughtbot/factory_bot) is great when creating 'presets' of ActiveRecord models.
 This is all you really need for most simple cases.

 ```rb
 factory :user do